Lucas1906/Search-UI-Code-Challenge---Submission/originalREDME.md

   When there are no results matching their search query Then the message "There are no results matching your query." is displayed
 ```

+This candidate passed:

+Demonstrated good separation of concerns (e.g., search state).
+Avoided unnecessary re-rendering.
+Utilized a solid understanding of layout using a third-party UI library (e.g., MUI).
+Maintained low complexity in most files.
+Implemented typescript.
+Implemented all requirements.
+Separated the search form and search results.
+Utilized Tailwind for styling.
+Incorporated accessibility properties.
+Added e2e test
+React query
+Added ErrorBoundary
+Used React query utility
+Suspense Hook
+Good separation
+These are negatives from candidates that failed:

+Not all requirements were implemented, including:
+The title should be a link that opens in a new tab.
+Not using everything inside a <header> tag.
+The component name is overly descriptive and contains unnecessary responsibilities.
+Incorrect usage of useEffect for stopping loading.
+Using a controlled input instead of a ref, leading to unnecessary re-renders.
+The initial state of the result should start as undefined.
+Displaying a message for no results when the user hasn't entered any value.
+Console warnings present.
+UI components have excessive responsibilities.
+Fetch requests made inside UI components.
+Declared but unused variables.
+Unused interfaces and variables.
+Table components could be separated into smaller chunks in other files.
+Didn’t use an object literal to handle categories.
+Failed to manage the loading state at the request level.
+Each component has a typo.
+Exporting types and interfaces unnecessarily.
+Some functions are using (e: any) instead of implementing type safety in event handlers.
+Only a single commit.
+Used Tailwind but still applied classes in a global CSS file for typography.
+Design is not aesthetically pleasing.
+Used a single state for the input and loading, which could lead to unnecessary rerenders.
+Not all requirements were implemented:
+The title should be a link that opens in a new tab.
+Using everything inside a <header> tag.
+The component name is not very descriptive and contains more responsibilities than necessary.
+Incorrect usage of useEffect for stopping loading.
+Not using a ref for the input; using a controlled input will cause unnecessary re-renders with every new character inserted.
+The initial state of the result should start as undefined.
+When the user hasn't entered any value, we see a message saying there are no results for this query, but the user didn't query for anything.
+A warning is appearing in the console.
+UI components have more responsibilities than necessary.
+Adding a fetch request inside a UI component.
+Declaring a variable and not using that variable.
+Forgetting to delete interfaces and variables that are not used.
+Could have separated the Table components into smaller chunks in other files.
+Added unnecessary complexity with recoil state management
+Increase of bundle size with unnecessary package to resolve the test
+Used split function to handle categories
+Used spread props in forms
+Created a component inside another component